 Our laboratory balances have weighing ranges from one ten-millionth of a gram up to 64 kilograms.
-To cover a wide range of customer needs and price points, we market our balances in a range of product tiers offering different levels of functionality.
-We also provide filter weighing and powder dosing automated systems.
-Based on the same weighing technology platform, we also manufacture mass comparators, which are used by weights and measures regulators as well as laboratories to ensure the accuracy of reference weights.
-Laboratory balances are primarily used in the pharmaceutical, food, chemical, cosmetics, academia, and other industries.
+To respond to a wide range of customer needs and value/price points, we market our balances in a range of product tiers offering different levels of functionality.
+We also provide filter weighing and powder and liquid dosing automated systems.
+Based on the same weighing technology platform, we manufacture mass comparators, which are used by weights and measures officials as well as National Measurement Institute laboratories to ensure the accuracy of reference weights.
+Laboratory balances are primarily used in the pharmaceutical, biotechnology, testing labs, food, chemical, cosmetics, academia, and other industries.